KrSerhiy/swift-variance/VarianceOfTypesInSwift.md

 suscribeOnSetOf(inetResourcesSet) // Cannot convert value of type 'Set<InetResource>' to expected argument type 'Set<Blog>'
 ```

 Ass we can see, sets are covariant with their type parameters.
-Optionals, dictionaries and arrays have the same behavior:
+Optionals, dictionaries, and arrays have the same behavior:

 [](OptionalsDictionariesArraysCovariance.playground)